isabella232/offer-decisioning.en/help/offer-library/using/creating-personalized-offers.md

 Each offer is made up of:

 * One or several **Offers Representations**.
 An offer can be displayed at different places in a message: in a top banner with an image, in text format in a paragraph, and so on.

+    The more representations an offer has, the more opportunity exists to use the offer in different placement contexts.

 * **Eligibility and Constraints parameters**.
 These are rules that will define the conditions under which an offer will be displayed.

 To create an Offer, follow these steps: